awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 ## Set a Retention Policy for Log Archive<a name="log-archive-retention-policy"></a>

-This guardrail sets a retention policy on the logs in the log archive shared account of 365 days\.
+This guardrail sets a retention policy of 365 days on the logs  in the log archive shared account\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled on the **Core** OU\.

 The artifact for this guardrail is the following SCP\.